danieltobias-okta/MassImport/README.md

 * `GEN_PASSWORD` add `"GEN_PASSWORD" = true` if you would like Okta to create temporary passwords and email your users to activate their accounts.
 You do **not** need to include a 'password' header in the csv if you choose this option.
 In fact, make sure not to include it

 ### Csv file formatting
 The csv file should be formatted with each profile attribute you want to create users with in the first row.
 Each column will belong to a single attribute.
 Each row thereafter will define the values for each user.
 These values are assumed to be strings.
-The program will load the entire csv into memory, so be ready.
+If you include a "password" column, make sure you have `"GEN_PASSWORD" = false` in your `config.json`.

 ---